sotopia-lab/awesome-social-agents/docs/README.md

 📝 *We are currently working on a survey paper related to content of this repository.
 Stay tuned for updates!*

+## Installation
+This repo supports Python 3.9 and above.
+In one line, to use a virtual environment, e.g. with anaconda3:

+`conda create -n awsome-social-agents python=3.9; conda activate awsome-social-agents; python -m install requirements.txt`

 ## Table of Contents
 - [Papers](#papers)
   - [Surveys and Overview](#surveys-and-overview)